-Globally, Ms. Kang is currently a member of OECD BIAC Anti-Bribery/Corruption Task Force.
+Globally, Ms. Kang is currently an OECD BIAC(Business and Industry Advisory Committee) Anti-Bribery/Corruption Task Force Group member, a 2018 B20 Argentina Integrity & Compliance Task Force Group member, and a South Korean delegate of 2018 W20 Argentina.
 She was a 2016 B20 China Infrastructure Task Force Group member, 2017 B20 Germany member of Financing Growth & Infrastructure Task Force Group, Responsible Business Conduct & Anti-Corruption Cross-Thematic Group, and Health Initiative Group as well as a delegate of South Korea to 2017 W20 Germany.
 She was an Asia Pacific jury member of Cartier Women's Initiative Awards invited by Cartier headquarter in Paris, France (2012-2014) and a judge of health enhancement category of Asian CSR Awards hosted by AIM-Ramon V. Del Rosario Sr. Center for Corporate Social Responsibility in Manila, Philippines (2010-2011).

 Her experiences in public sector include an evaluation group member of leadership and responsible practices of state-owned enterprises and governmental organizations appointed by the Ministry of Strategy and Finance (2012-2014), a regulation reform committee member of the Ministry of Trade, Industry & Energy (2012-2016), an advisor to the Presidential Council of Nation Branding for the South Korean government (2009-2010), an advisor to the Global CSR Committee of Korea Trade-Investment Promotion Agency (KOTRA) (2013-2015), and a central management committee member for social entrepreneur incubation project by Korea Social Enterprise Promotion Agency under the Ministry of Employment and Labor (2014-2015).
 She is currently a Business Ethics Trainer of the Korea Specialty Contractors Association, appointed by the Ministry of Land, Infrastructure, and Transport (MOLIT).